Evolving from clay tablets to the cloud, mobility, and analytics, WMS technology is poised for take-off

 - Customer satisfaction: Companies can take advantage of their WMS to accelerate order processing and make order fulfillment more accurate, both of which help to minimize delivery times, back orders, and shipping errors.

 Much like other technologies, WMS today are quickly advancing in what they help companies achieve, especially if you surround and support them with cloud and mobile solutions.
-From genesis to take-off, we can distinguish four phases in the more recent WMS evolution:
+We can distinguish four phases in the more recent WMS evolution:

 Genesis in the analog era (ca. 1975 – 1990): WMS supported basic warehousing tasks and were more accurate and timely than inventory tracking cards and other non-digital tools.
 People still needed to check on processes, which slowed things down.
 Because available solutions supported only a small part of companies’ requirements, IT had to step in to develop and customize functionalities.
 That meant upgrades and support could be challenging and costly.